collective/collective.js.leaflet/README.rst

 Description
 ===========

 Enrich your Plone site with the power of Leaflet maps.
+Leaflet version of this package is 0.7.3.

 https://github.com/Leaflet/Leaflet